 Plan B, living with my parents, is out, for non-pandemic-related yet still sadness-inducing reasons.

 So it’s on to plan C: renting a new apartment, furnishing it with new stuff (after I already intentionally got rid of all my apartment stuff last year so I could travel!
-Argh!), and living with… I don’t know!
+Argh!).

-It’s hard to know what’s a bigger risk to my sanity: living alone (I tend to go crazy after a few weeks of solitude), or living with roommates while trying to work from home in an enclosed space.
+It’s hard to know what’s a bigger risk to my sanity: living alone (I tend to go crazy after a few weeks of solitude), or living with roommates while trying to work from home with nowhere else to go.

-I love how traveling lets me switch between the two whenever I need.
+I love how traveling lets me switch between being with friends and being alone whenever I need.
 And I hate that I don’t have that option anymore!!!!

-I know I’ve been super lucky so far during this pandemic, because I have a place to live, I can work from home, and no one close to me has been seriously ill (yet).
+I know I’ve been super lucky so far during this pandemic, because I still have a place to live, I can work from home, and no one close to me has been seriously ill (yet).

 That doesn’t mean I have no grounds for complaint.
 I HAVE GROUNDS FOR COMPLAINT.
 Except my frustration has nowhere to go, because I am frustrated at a virus, which doesn’t care.

 I feel like around March we were allowed to say “ahh this is scary and it’s okay to be a bit panicked now.”
 But there hasn’t (to my knowledge) yet been a time when it was like “it’s okay to be depressed even if your life is still objectively pretty good.”
 NOW, imo, IS THAT TIME.

-The point of this post is that’s okay to grieve for your lost dreams.
-The point is no matter how relatively lucky you are, everyone has grounds for complaint sometimes and you (I :P) should be allowed to express that.
+The point of this post is that it’s okay to grieve for your lost dreams.
+The point is no matter how relatively lucky you are, everyone has grounds for complaint sometimes, and you (I :P) should be allowed to express them.